Describe a Traditional Festival (or Tradition) that is Important in Your Country

 What you do during it?

 During Diwali, people light small clay lamps(diya) and decorate their homes with rangoli (colorful designs made with rice flour or colored powder) and burst firecrackers.
-They also exchange gifts and sweets with friends and family.
-Many people also worship Goddess Lakshmi, the goddess of wealth and prosperity.

 What you like or dislike about it?

 One of the things I like about Diwali is the sense of community and togetherness it brings.
 People come together to celebrate and share in the festivities.
-The decorations and lights create a beautiful and festive atmosphere.
-However, the noise and air pollution caused by firecrackers can be a downside.

 And explain why this festival is important?

 Diwali is an important festival because it celebrates the victory of good over evil and light over darkness.
 It is also a time for new beginnings, as people clean their homes and wear new clothes.
-The festival has religious significance for Hindus, as it marks the return of Lord Rama to Ayodhya after defeating the demon king Ravana.
-It is also associated with other stories from Hindu mythology.

 Conclusion: